Llanos long-nosed armadillo: Description

 Like other members of its genus, the Llanos long-nosed armadillo has a carapace, a hard armour-like covering consisting of ossified dermal plates covered with leathery skin.
 The hind part of the body is covered by six to eleven moveable bands which give the animal flexibility.
 The tail is armoured, but the face, neck and underparts lack armour and are sparsely covered with pale fur.
 The legs are short and the four toes on the forefeet and five on the hind feet are long with strong claws.
 Adults grow to a maximum head-and-body length of around 570 mm with a tail of up to 483 mm, and a weight of up to 10 kg.

 Distribution and habitat

 This armadillo is endemic to the tropical northern part of South America.
 Its range includes lowland parts of Venezuela and Colombia where its altitudinal range is 25 to 500 m above sea level.
 Its habitat is the Llanos, a vast grassy plain that periodically floods.

 Ecology

 The species has a home range somewhere between 1.7 and 11.6 ha.
 It emerges to forage at dawn and dusk and feeds on small invertebrates such as ants, termites and beetles.
-In Venezuella, it breeds between October and March.
+In Venezuela, it breeds between October and March.
 The litter size is usually four.
 As is the case with other members of Dasypus, all the embryos develop from a single zygote, making them identical quadruplets.